ciselab/code2seq-codesearchnet/README.md

 ```
 pamac install nvidia-container-toolkit
 ```
 (switch pamac for a package manager that your distribution uses).
+If your Nvidia card still doesn't work, some troubleshooting can be found [here](https://medium.com/@mmnshkmr/manjaro-setup-tensorflow-docker-container-w-nvidia-gpu-cacd0714f9b).

 - To run the experiment, please first run ```prepare.sh``` or ```prepare_minimal.sh```.
 This will download and prepare the full and minimal datasets, respectively.